knetsolutions/hugo-fresh/exampleSite/content/services.md

 {{% title5 "Fees:  10$" %}}
 {{% title5 "Payment Method: Pay in UDEMY " %}}

+{{% title5 "Free Access to Students, Who can not afford the price ...Contact us.... " %}}

 <br>

 {{% title3 "3.
 SDN Consulting - One on One" %}}